YLinDev/BubbleMi_JS/README.md

 * Select the number of bubbles/coins to generate on the chart
 * Click on the bubble to show additional information on each coin
 * Click and drag to move bubbles as they wish
+* Click to filter coins that are UP or DOWN
 * Click on bubbles to play sound effect
 * Links to cryptocurrency exchanges to buy crypto